waqidvolli/updat-eta/README.md

 ####TO DO:

-- [ ] Modify the code to get user's current location.
+- [x] Modify the code to get user's current location.

 - [x] Generate unique URL's that will reflect a unique session which the host user can share with others.

+- [ ] Revise ETA calculator